 5. Filing an Inventory with the Register of Wills.

-An estates attorney is needed here to assist in determining the due dates of such returns, the choice of fiscal year of the estate and the various tax elections available to the estate as well as the preparation and completion of all of these returns.
+An estates attorney is needed to assist in determining the due dates of such returns, the choice of fiscal year of the estate and the various tax elections available to the estate as well as the preparation and completion of all of these returns.

 Finally, once all of the above estate administration details have been taken care of and resolved, such as paying all funeral, administration expenses, debts of the estate, filing all required tax returns and receiving settlement and appraisement letters from the various taxing authorities, then distributions to beneficiaries can be made.
 Under the Pennsylvania estate administration laws, such distributions may require any and all of the following depending on the particular estate administration:

 1. Distribution accompanied by and documented by receipts and releases signed by beneficiaries.

 2. Formal accounting by the Executor before distributions can be made

 3. A family settlement agreement signed by all of the beneficiaries as a requirement before distributions will be made.

 The above represents a very general discussion of some of the basic duties of the executor.
 Remember, the “devil is always in the details,” as there are many technical steps and procedures that need to be taken in addition to the ones listed above.
 In addition, non-probate assets also may require the attention of the executor.

 It is always prudent to retain an experienced probate lawyer to assist in this detailed and technical area of the law.

 Hiring Steven was quite possibly the best decision of my life!
 Steven took the time to hear every single one of my concerns and address them in an extremely clear, concise and thorough manner.
 He guided me through the notoriously complicated and stressful process of probate with the utmost of compassion and dedication.
 Thank you Steven!